 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The thermometer is a staple of the home medicine cabinet.
-But with so many types on the market, how do you choose the right one?
+But with so many types of thermometers on the market, how do you choose the right one?
 Good question!

 We’ve selected one thermometer of every type to highlight key features and things you should consider before choosing yours.